Highbury (SA)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 68 trips per day across all routes, equating to approximately 17 weekly trips per individual stop.
+Only 11.7% of residents work from home (2021 Census), potentially reflecting COVID-19 conditions.
+Service frequency across all routes averages 68 trips per day, equating to approximately 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport